rails/rails/guides/source/active_record_basics.md

 user.update(name: 'Dave')
 ```

-This is most useful when updating several attributes at once.
+This is useful when updating several attributes at once.
+Similar to `.create`, using `.update` will commit the updated records to the database.

 If you'd like to update several records in bulk **without callbacks or
 validations**, you can update the database directly using `update_all`: